Lightning 1976-1979 car-by-car histories

 Driven by: Roger McCluskey, Larry Rice, Vern Schuppan, Tim Richmond, Al Loquasto and Jeff Heywood.
 First race: Ontario Motor Speedway (R1), 6 Mar 1977.
 Total of 26 recorded races.

 New for Lindsey Hopkins' team and appeared as the team's second entry at the 1977 Indy 500, the #10 '1st National Travel Check' Lightning as raced by Lloyd Ruby.
-This car was retained for 1978 alongside the Laydown and it was Hopkins' #16 entry for Johnny Parsons at the 1978 Indy 500.
+The car was extensively damaged when Ruby hit the wall on lap 34 and burst into flames.
+It was returned to Autoresearch and completely repaired.
+The car does not appear to have raced again in 1977, but was retained by the Hopkins team for 1978 alongside the Laydown and was Hopkins' #16 entry for Johnny Parsons at the 1978 Indy 500.
 Photographs show that Parsons used it at most races that season, with the Laydown only being raced three times.
 At the final race of the season at Phoenix, Parsons damaged his primary car in practice, and photographs have not yet been found to determine which car he crashed.
 It is likely to have been this car, with the Laydown by then serving as his backup.
 It is then distinctly possible that this car was rebuilt as the team's Drake V8 car for 1979, but that remains unproven.

 Driven by: Lloyd Ruby and Johnny Parsons Jr. First race: Indianapolis Motor Speedway (R5), 29 May 1977.
 Total of 13 recorded races.